 Each year, Kids Voting Durham allows youth 18 and younger to vote on the same candidates and issues as adults.
 In 2021, youth will be voicing their vote for Mayor and City Council.
 Youth prepare an Election Guide and other information for their peers so they cast an informed vote.
 The Election Guide is also available on Instagram @kvdelectionguide

 Youth can vote in a number of ways:

-Kids Voting Durham 2018 Election results will be available on this site the morning of Wednesday, November 7.
+Kids Voting Durham election results are be available on this site the morning after Election Day (if not before!).
 Or you can obtain them by calling 919-560-7321 or emailing email@example.com